Mining Act Modernization

 - Moving Ontario’s mining lands administration systems from ground staking and paper map staking to online registration of mining claims; and

 - Creating an online Mining Land Administration System (MLAS) that would enhance client access to Ontario’s mining lands data and improve their ability to manage their files online.

 Phase III implementation would require technical amendments to the Mining Act, implementation of a new online Mining Lands Administration System, as well as a comprehensive process that would allow for as seamless and effective transition and conversion as possible to the new system.

-Phase III of Mining Act Modernization would be implemented in two stages, with the first coming in fall of 2016, and the second in 2017.
+Phase III of Mining Act Modernization would be implemented in two stages, with the first coming once legislation is passed.

 MAM Phase III - Stage 1